World’s largest virtual agentic engineering & quality conference

 Shortcomings:

-• High Licensing Costs: Significantly more expensive compared to open-source alternatives.
-Annual licensing fees can reach thousands of dollars, making it impractical for smaller teams or startups.
+• High Licensing Costs: Far more expensive than open-source alternatives.
+Annual fees reach thousands of dollars, impractical for smaller teams or startups.

-• VBScript Dependency: Requires scripting knowledge in VBScript, which may be limiting for some teams.
-Most modern developers prefer Python or JavaScript, creating a learning curve for new users.
+• VBScript Dependency: Requires VBScript knowledge, limiting for some teams.
+Most modern developers prefer Python or JavaScript, creating a learning curve.

-• Heavy Setup: Can be resource-intensive and complex to configure for large environments.
-Installing ALM integrations, add-ins, and license servers often requires dedicated infrastructure support.
+• Heavy Setup: Resource-intensive and complex to configure at scale.
+Installing ALM integrations, add-ins, and license servers needs dedicated infrastructure.

-• Less Code-Centric: Not ideal for teams preferring lightweight, fully code-driven automation frameworks.
-Developers accustomed to Playwright or Cypress may find the GUI-heavy approach restrictive.
+• Less Code-Centric: Not ideal for teams preferring lightweight, fully code-driven automation.
+Developers accustomed to code-first tooling may find the GUI-heavy approach restrictive.

 Pricing